-Hyperlipidemia refers to a family of disorders characterized by very high levels of fats in the blood.
+Hyperlipidemia is a family of disorders characterized by very high levels of fats in the blood.
 There are two common lipid abnormalities: hypercholesterolemia (high blood cholesterol levels) and hypertriglyceridemia (high blood levels of triglycerides).
-Although fats play a vital role in metabolic processes, high levels of lipids in the blood raise the risk of coronary heart disease, stroke, peripheral artery disease, and heart attack.
+Although fats play a vital role in metabolic processes, excessive lipids in the blood raise the risk of coronary heart disease, stroke, peripheral artery disease, and heart attack.

-Lipids are the fat in your body.
-Although you need a certain number of lipids to ensure proper bodily function, high levels in the blood may result in severe health conditions.
-Hyperlipidemia describes high levels of triglycerides and cholesterols, two types of lipids, in the blood.
-There are two main types of cholesterol: high-density lipoproteins (HDL), often called the "good" kind, and low-density lipoproteins (LDL), often called the "bad".
-A high level of HDL is good because it helps eliminate LDL, which is responsible for plaque buildup in the blood vessels.
-High levels of triglycerides can do the same.
+Lipids are fats.
+Although we need a certain number of lipids to ensure proper bodily function, high levels in the blood can result in severe health conditions.
+Hyperlipidemia describes high levels of triglycerides and cholesterols in the blood.
+There are two main types of cholesterol: high-density lipoproteins (HDL), often called the "good" kind, and low-density lipoproteins (LDL), often called the "bad."
+A high level of HDL may help reduce plaque buildup in the blood vessels.
+High levels of triglycerides can also cause plaque buildup.

 Shidlovski / Getty Images